Audi Q5 interior

-All Q5s come with leather seats as standard but S line versions come with more supportive sports seats trimmed in leather and suede-like Alcantara.
+Every Audi Q5 come with leather seats as standard but S line versions come with more supportive sports seats trimmed in leather and suede-like Alcantara.
 Cold-to-the-touch aluminium trims help it stand out from entry-level models, too.

-You’ll find the Q5’s standard infotainment system pretty easy to use.
-Its seven-inch display is bright, clear and crisp.
+You’ll find the Audi Q5’s standard infotainment system pretty easy to use.
+Its 10-inch display is bright, clear and crisp.
 Skipping through menus using the scroll wheel on the centre console is very nearly as intuitive as BMW’s iDrive system and helps you keep your eyes on the road when driving.

+All Audi Q5s come with satellite navigation as standard.
 If you don’t fancy using Audi’s own sat-nav, all Q5s come with Apple CarPlay and Android Auto smartphone mirroring as standard.
 This means you can use your phone’s navigation and music streaming apps – among others – through the Q5’s central display.

+All models also get a 12-inch display behind the steering wheel which replaces old-fashioned dials.
 This extra screen makes it a breeze to quickly glance down at sat-nav directions or view high-resolution Google Maps in glorious full-screen.
 You can easily tweak the display using buttons on the steering wheel and it’s bright enough to be clearly visible, even in direct sunlight.

 Every Audi Q5 comes with a 10-speaker stereo with a subwoofer and 180W amp as standard.
 It sounds great and makes the optional Bang and Olufsen upgrade seem a little unnecessary.